Denali Capital Acquisition Corp. (DECA)

 - Subject to regulatory scrutiny and market volatility.

-- Ongoing: Positive developments in the technology, consumer, and hospitality sectors that could increase the attractiveness of potential targets.
+- Positive developments in the technology, consumer, and hospitality sectors that could increase the attractiveness of potential targets.

 - Successful Merger Completion: Denali Capital's primary growth opportunity lies in successfully completing a merger with a high-growth company in the technology, consumer, or hospitality sectors.
 The size of the potential market depends on the specific target company, but a well-chosen target could unlock significant value for shareholders.
 The timeline for this opportunity is dependent on the company's ability to identify, negotiate, and close a deal, which typically occurs within 12-24 months of the IPO.